simonmar/monad-par/examples/README.md

 QUICK START
 ===========

+First thing first you need to install "hsbencher", which is an executable program used to run the benchamarks.

+    cd ../HSBenchScaling; cabal install

+(Or, in the future, just "cabal install hsbencher")

-The easy way to get started is to simply run:
+Then, the easy way to get started is to simply run:

     make test